 In today’s post, I’d like to show you that it IS possible to self-promote in a way that feels natural, no matter how odd the idea seems right now.

 And not only is it possible, but it’s also necessary.
 Here’s why.

 Firstly, no one is going to do it for you.
 Not when you’re just getting started, anyway.

 I mean, there’re many ways to help people help you promote your work, and they’ll be happy to do it, but you have to help them find you in the first place.

 And secondly, keeping quiet doesn’t help anyone.
-By breaking the silence, you’re helping other women (because usually, it’s women who have a hard time promoting their work) give themselves permission to do the same.
+By breaking the silence, you’re helping other people give themselves permission to do the same.

 And of course, you’re making your work visible for people who need it.